 The law does not foresee any obligation to prove the impossibility to set up alternative measures before deciding to detain third-country nationals.
-If the person can present guarantees of representation and unless proved to the contrary, house arrest should be given priority but a necessity and proportionality test is not really implemented.777 This is only a possibility left to the discretion of the administration.
+If the person can present guarantees of representation and unless proved to the contrary, house arrest should be given priority but a necessity and proportionality test is not really implemented.
+This is only a possibility left to the discretion of the administration.

-Despite previous ministerial instructions to the contrary,778 in 2023 many Prefectures continued to systematically impose house arrest as soon as asylum seekers are placed in the Dublin procedure (see Dublin: Procedure), without conducting an individualised assessment to establish whether an alternative to detention is required.779
+Despite previous ministerial instructions to the contrary, in 2024 many Prefectures continued to systematically impose house arrest as soon as asylum seekers were placed in the Dublin procedure (see Dublin: Procedure), without conducting an individualised assessment to establish whether an alternative to detention is required.

-It is further possible to detain third-country nationals accompanied by minor children if they do not respect house arrest prescriptions.780 It is also possible for the authorities to request the use of police force to ensure implementation of a house arrest order and to visit the third-country national in order to place him or her in a detention centre or to remove him or her from French territory.
-This use of police force has to be approved by the Judge of Freedoms and Detention (juge des libertés et de la detention).
-The judge has to make a motivated decision within 24 hours after a request.781
+It is further possible to detain third-country nationals accompanied by minor children if they do not respect house arrest prescriptions.
+It is also possible for the authorities to request the use of police force to ensure implementation of a house arrest order and to visit the third-country national in order to place him or her in a detention centre or to remove him or her from French territory.
+This use of police force has to